Discover Hull with megabus

 Hull: getting around

 Your journey to Hull with megabus couldn’t be easier.
-While you’re on the road, you’ll enjoy free WiFi to keep you connected, as well as a 20kg luggage allowance.
+While you’re on the road, you’ll usually enjoy free WiFi* to keep you connected, as well as a 20kg luggage allowance.
 To find out more about what you can expect from your coach journey, check out our onboard facilities page.

 Your megabus will drop you right in the heart of Hull, so you can start exploring straight away.
 If you’re heading off on foot, you’ll find it’s a really walkable city, with most shops, museums and restaurants no more than a 15-minute walk away.
 Or if you’d rather jump on a bus, regular EYMS bus services have you covered.
 Heading to the University of Hull?
 Hop on the 105 and you’ll be there in 20 minutes.